dotnet/csharplang/proposals/pattern-based-fixed.md

 I think the above could be satisfied by recognizing a specially named ref-returning member:
  `ref [readonly] T DangerousGetPinnableReference()`.

-In order to be used by the `foreach` statement the following conditions must be met:
+In order to be used by the `fixed` statement the following conditions must be met:

 1)	There is only one such member provided for a type.
 1)	Returns by `ref` or `ref readonly`.